ggongg/powerbi-docs/powerbi-docs/connect-data/data-pipeline-templates.md

 ---
-title: Refresh a Semantic Model Using Data Pipelines (Preview)
+title: Refresh a semantic model using data pipelines (preview)
 description: Learn how to use Power BI semantic model refresh templates with Fabric data pipelines.
 author: ggongg
 ms.author: gracegong